 How to optimise your site?

-- Simplify and prioritise: everyone is spending much more time online, and people have little patience for slow sites or a user journey that is overly complicated.
+Everyone is spending much more time online, and people have little patience for slow sites or a user journey that is overly complicated.
 Make it easy to find and buy your most popular products and keep your copy concise.

-- Mobile-friendly: there really is no excuse for poorly designed mobile sites, but in 2020, this is even more important.
+There really is no excuse for poorly designed mobile sites, but in 2020, this is even more important.
 Mobile use has increased by a reported 70% since lockdown, so make sure your site can be easily navigated on a smartphone.

-- Speed: review your checkout process, is it quick, simple and safe?
+Review your checkout process, is it quick, simple and safe?
 If not, you might want to think about streamlining.

 If you’re wondering if your e-commerce site is running at its best, but you’re not sure how to find out – get in touch with Caroline on 0191 710 2014.

-We’re offering free, no-strings-attached website audits, we’ll give you a clear set of recommendations on how to improve your website.
+We’re offering FREE, no-strings-attached, website Audits, we’ll give you a clear set of recommendations on how to improve your website.